highspell-botting/highspell-botting.github.io/docs/about/highspells-problems.md

   - **Client-Side Handlers**: Override functions like `_gameStateUpdate` or `_handler` in `SocketManager` to manipulate action processing.
 - **Changeability**: While currently accessible, data structures and function names (e.g., `WorldEntityManager`, `MainPlayer`) may change in major updates.
 Verify using browser developer tools or WebSocket traffic analysis.

-## Ethical Considerations
-The HighSpell client’s accessibility exposes its mechanics, making it vulnerable to automation.
-Per the HighSpell Botting project’s ethos, this analysis is for educational purposes.
-Use this knowledge to understand client architecture and how and why botting is and continues to be a problem.